Discover job opportunities in the Northern Territory Government (NTG) from various industries and all levels of expertise.

 You may also need to do a pre-employment screening.

-The applicant selection process will be finalised within a maximum of 6 weeks from the closing date of advertising, unless there are exceptional circumstances.
+The applicant selection process should be finalised within a maximum of 6 weeks from the closing date of advertising, unless there are exceptional circumstances.

 More information about applying for a job with NTG